 Easily recognized as the corgi with a tail, the merle Cardigan Welsh corgi is in high demand.
 A boisterous pup affectionately called Cardis (not to be confused with the rapper, though they do have a cool bark), this pupper got his start in herding, believe it or not.

 The Cardi is an excellent candidate for dog agility sports, though special care should be taken during exercise because of his long, low build.

 4. Shetland Sheepdog

 What a cute floof!
 While most of us usually think of the traditional sable sheltie, blue merle pups also appear.
 A high-energy honey with a strong desire to please, shelties (and most sheltie mixes) excel in obedience and agility competitions.

 That long, flowing coat does require some heavy-duty grooming, however, so take that into account before scooping one up.

 5. Catahoula Leopard Dog

 An all-American hunk with strength and a thirst for adventure, the Catahoula is known for his striking good looks, including numerous shades of merle, like red, blue, white, and yellow.
 Bred as a hunting dog, Catahoulas are excellent jogging companions.

-They do require early socialization and training, however, to avoid serious behavioral problems, and they aren’t recommended for first-time dog owners.
+Catahoulas require early socialization and training, however, to avoid serious behavioral problems, and they aren’t recommended for first-time dog owners.